timroes/android-ps-tools/README.md

    - Windows: C:\Program Files\Common Files\
    - Mac: /Library/Application Support/
-4. If you now start Photoshop, you can start the tool you want via File->Scripts-><Tool Name>.
-You can set shortcuts for the script in the shortcut menu.
+4. If you now start Photoshop, you can start the tool you want via File->Scripts->TOOL NAME.
+5. You can now set shortcuts for the scripts in the shortcut menu.

 License